HauntedBees/CropDrop/README.md

 I developed [Amicom](https://github.com/HauntedBees/Amicom), a virtual pet, and I found myself playing and enjoying one of the mini-games in it more than the rest of the game, so I decided to just branch that out into a more fleshed out project of its own.

 ## want to make changes?
-The game isn't even done yet hold your horses yo.
-Right now if you see something blatantly wrong feel free to make a pull request or let me know or whatever.
-Please use the Apache 2.0 License for all contributions.
-There is no guarantee that changes made to this project, even if put in the main branch, will be included in release versions of the game or ports of the game to other systems.
+Go for it, yo.
+Please use any GPL-compatible license for your contributions, although GNU GPLv3 is preferred.
+There is no guarantee that changes made to this project will be included in release versions of the game or ports of the game to other systems/storefronts.